Wholemeal bread

 Step 6: Shape and Second Rise

-Why this step matters: The second rise refines crumb texture and prevents a tight interior.
+Why this step matters: The second rise refines the internal crumb, improves softness, and prevents the bread from becoming dense.

 Step 7: Bake to Perfection